Filanbanco: Beginning of the 1998-1999 economic crisis

+Aftermath

 Controversial "bank embezzlement" charges

 As the bank began to rapidly lose money while it was under government control (a report issued during the time that the state owned and ran Filanbanco revealed that the bank had lost 814 million dollars during the period in which it was managed by the government), the government blamed the Isaias brothers, and began to scapegoat the two men.
 In June 2000, the Ecuadorian Attorney General Falconi Puig charged the Isaias brothers with "bank embezzlement."
 Up until the charges were filed, such a crime didn't exist in the country.
 The government quickly and quietly added it to the penal code and then filed the charges.

 The bank embezzlement charges were controversial.
 For example, the manager of the Central Bank of Ecuador told the Attorney General that there had been no misuse of funds while Filanbanco was under control of the Isaias Group, and charges were filed anyway.
 By 2004, the issue had reached the country's Supreme Court.
 However, then-president Lucio Gutierrez, hearing rumors that the Supreme Court might rule in favor of the Isaias brothers, dismissed every judge on the Supreme Court.
 (Gutierrez was “politically crippled and on the brink of removal from office” before he dismissed the court).

 Three years after the government began investigating the Isaias for the alleged bank embezzlement, the Chief Prosecutor of Ecuador declared that there was no bank embezzlement.
 His conclusion was ignored by the government.